Debt Consolidation Loans for Bad Credit: How to Qualify in 2026

 Bad credit borrowers face stricter requirements than those with good credit, but several lenders specialize in serving this market.
 Understanding minimum credit score thresholds helps you target the right lenders and avoid unnecessary application rejections that could further damage your credit.

-Upstart 580 Uses alternative data like education and employment
+Upstart No formal minimum 6.20% - 35.99% Uses alternative data like education and employment

-OneMain Financial 600-620 Offers both secured and unsecured options
+OneMain Financial No published minimum 11.99% - 35.99% Offers both secured and unsecured options

 Upstart stands out for its alternative underwriting approach.
-While 580 is the minimum credit score, the lender evaluates employment history, education credentials, and income potential alongside your credit report.
+The lender evaluates employment history, education credentials, and income potential alongside your credit report.
 This makes Upstart particularly suitable for recent graduates or career changers with limited credit history but strong earning potential.
+According to 2026 marketplace data, Upstart and OneMain Financial are now among the most accessible options for thin or damaged credit files.

 Beyond Credit Scores: Other Qualification Factors